Table of Contents

 Think of a policy not as a rulebook, but as your organization's strategic compass.
 It’s the foundation of your corporate governance, taking your company's mission, vision, and core values and turning those big ideas into guiding principles everyone can follow.

 These documents are the big picture.
 They're typically developed and signed off on by senior leadership or the board of directors.
 Their job isn't to get bogged down in the daily nitty-gritty but to create a framework that ensures sound, consistent judgment across the entire company.
-This is where the difference between policy and procedures really matters—the policy sets the course, and the procedures map out the route to get there.
+The difference between policy and procedures really matters.
+The policy sets the course, and the procedures map out the route to get there.

 Connecting Strategy to Daily Operations